All articles

 What to do in Labuan Bajo

-Spend the night onboard a Phinisi yacht
+Spend the night on a Phinisi yacht

 A signature experience of the area is a stay onboard a Phinisi boat (a traditional two-masted sailing ship).
 Upon arriving in Labuan Bajo you’ll see a harbour full of traditional sailing boats, many converted to accommodate guests wanting to experience the region in a unique way.